samuelchoi0522/HONEY_HOTEL/README.md

 - [Java] - Backend development
 - [PostgreSQL] - SQL Database

-And of course Honey Hotel itself is open source with a [public repository][dill] on GitHub.
+And of course, Honey Hotel is accessible with a [public repository][dill] on GitHub.

 ## Installation